boojack/TinyXL-Player/README.md

 ## What is it

-There is some stiky in the SPlayer, so here we go.
+There are lots of unhappy usage in the SPlayer, so here we go to make a Video Player.

 This is an absolutly TINY Video Player which just made during 1 hour!